dart-archive/paper-elements/README.md

     pub build example

-Copy the files in the resulting `build` directory to where you want to serve the files.
+Copy the files from the resulting `build` directory to where you want to serve the files.

 **Note:** Building the sampler takes a few minutes.